OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 #### Reading an Input

+If you want your Omega to interface with a switch or button then you'll need to use a GPIO to read the input of the switch.

-To read an input of a GPIO we'll need to first set the direction to input, connect an external circuit, and then read the value. // give example: reading the value of a switch
+To read an input of a GPIO we'll need to first set the direction to input, connect an external circuit, and then read the value.

 To set the direction of GPIO1 to `in`, enter the follow command:

 ```
 root@Omega-2757:/# gpioctl dirin 1
 Using gpio pin 1.
 ```

-You need to make sure that the GPIO that will be reading an input has it's direction set properly, to avoid damaging the Omega. //expand on this 'You will damage your omega if...'
+You **will** damage your Omega if your pin is set to out and try to drive power to the pin.

 Now you're ready to connect an external circuit.